 Typically, meetings would be held with only a handful of veterans from the First World War/Russian Civil War at the head, with the bulk of attendees instead being sons and grandsons of such men.

-Old von Lampe had served as an intelligence organizer during the Russian Civil War and the Nazi’s thought him such a threat that they threw him in prison in Germany in the 1930s.
+Old von Lampe had served as an intelligence organizer during the Russian Civil War and the Nazis thought him such a threat that they threw him in prison in Germany in the 1930s.
 Odds are he likely remembered where a lot of bodies were buried.
 Indeed, the Nazis let him go and he continued to live in Berlin until 1945 when he beat feet.

-The last of the White Russian generals, Vladimir G. Harzhevsky, had started World War I as a reserve ensign in the 47th Infantry Regiment.
-Advancing through the ranks, he was a captain by the time the Tsar fell and later rose meteorically through the officer list of the Southern White Russian army under Denikin and later Wrangel, making Maj.
-Gen in Sept 1920 at the age of 28.
+One of the last of the White Russian generals, Vladimir G. Harzhevsky, had started World War I as a reserve ensign in the 47th Infantry Regiment.
+Advancing through the ranks, he was a captain by the time the Tsar fell and later rose meteorically through the officer list of the Southern White Russian army under Denikin and later Wrangel, making major general in September 1920 at the age of 28.

 Born in 1897, Boris was a military academy cadet (junkers) in the 1st Moscow Cadet Corps (Mikhailovsky academy) when the First World War erupted.
 As a young Lieutenant, he was wounded in the Russian Revolution, fighting against the Reds in Moscow in October 1917.
-He went on to serve in the White Army under Denikin, as a captain then a major, before exile in Germany.
+He went on to serve in the White Army under Denikin, as a captain, then a major, before his exile in Germany.
 Taking up with various underground groups there, he found himself working for the Abwehr (German army intelligence), helping to run agents in Poland and Ukraine.

 In March 1945, he led some 500 Russian veterans of the German army into exile once again, crossing over into tiny but neutral Liechtenstein where he surrendered to the principality’s 33-man army.
 While the Soviets steadfastly petitioned the Liechtenstein government to hand over Smyslovskiy on war crimes, they did not.
 He then wandered to Argentina in 1947 and became an adviser to Peron’s army before returning to Liechtenstein in 1966.
 Smyslovskiy died there in 1988, just before the Berlin Wall came down.

 The last commander of ROVS in the West was Cadet Vladimir Vishnevsky.
 Born in 1917 and leaving the country of his birth for the last time in 1922, he had served in the Yugoslav Royal Army before joining the German/White Russian Corps during World War Two, rising to the rank of an officer cadet in the organization.
 With no more regular meetings due to declining membership, Vishnevsky was informed of his new post via correspondence that Capt.
 Vladimir Butkov, who himself was only a year old when the Winter Palace fell, had died in New York, leaving the former cadet as the seniormost ranking officer.